psychiatric-genomics-consortium/sex-stratified-depression/README.md

 All sample code should be treated as a beta testing software release.
 All log and output files should be checked carefully to make sure the code has performed as expected for your data.

 A three column depression phenotype file (Family ID, Individuals ID, depression status (control = 1, case = 2)) is required in the working directory and will need to have the same filename as your imputed data with a .pheno suffix.
-A header row in the phenotype file is optional if you are planning to use PLINK for the GWAS, but regenie will require a header row (FID, IID, depression).
+A header row in the phenotype file is optional if you are planning to use PLINK for the GWAS, but regenie will require a header row (FID IID depression).

 The schematic below illustrates the analysis pipeline for the autosomal chromosomes: